 Learning your customer’s fit preference early and often is more important now that ever.
 It’s one of the reasons Stitch Fix has been so successful.
 But how to do it without changing your entire business model?

-An App That Learns a Garment’s Measurements
+An App That Measures Clothes

 The most effective way to determine fit preference is by looking at the clothing we already own.
 Specifically the measurements.
 The data has always been there, though there has not been a way to put it to use.
 Measuring a garment by hand is impractical for most consumers.
 Tailored takes care of this with a new kind of fit finder called Capture.

 Capture allows you to learn the physical dimensions of your customers best fitting garment.
 How you – the retailer – use the data is up to you.
 We offer a variety of integrations eCommerce.
 For more information reach out to us here.